mariozelaschi/PI-Pwn/README.md

 To enable rest mode functionality:

-1. Enable "Detect if GoldHEN is running" in Pi-Pwn options
+1. Enable "Detect if GoldHEN is running" in PI-Pwn options
 2. If powering the Pi from the PS4 USB port, disable "Supply Power to USB Ports" in the console's rest mode settings
-3. Ensure the PS4's PPPoE credentials match your Pi-Pwn configuration (default: `ppp`/`ppp`)
+3. Ensure the PS4's PPPoE credentials match your PI-Pwn configuration (default: `ppp`/`ppp`)

-Pi-Pwn will check if GoldHEN is already loaded and skip the exploit process if it's running.
+PI-Pwn will check if GoldHEN is already loaded and skip the exploit process if it's running.

 ### Pi File Access